 come off brave and would come off as earning their stripes against two big ass bitches.

-Well the match turned out fucking great, but for all the wrong reasons.
+Well the match turned out .ing great, but for all the wrong reasons.
 Instead of selling a DVD of a nice put together match, I would have a match that

-everyone wanted to see because word got out about how bad Luna Vachon fucked these two girls up.
+everyone wanted to see because word got out about how bad Luna Vachon .ed these two girls up.
 It put me in a tough position, because here I am, knowing

 that if WSU is going to exist we are going to have to sell a lot of DVDs, but at the same time, I’m marketing a brutal beatdown.
 Not releasing this match on